 Source Reduction for Residents, Consumers, & Businesses

-In 2005, Marylanders produced 7.5 million tons of solid waste.
-That's enough trash to build a 3' x 6' wall 7067 miles long.
-That's long enough for 3 rounds trips between Baltimore and Miami.
+In 2017, Marylanders produced 7 million tons of MRA solid waste.
+That's enough trash to build a 3' x 6' wall 3,975 miles long.
+That's long enough to drive from Baltimore, MD to San Diego, CA and half way back.

 Source reduction is the highest goal in the solid waste management hierarchy - Reduce, Reuse, Recycle.
 By itself, recycling does not address the issue of wasteful product use.
 When recycling is coupled with source reduction, however, wasteful purchase and use of products is minimized.
 Whenever possible, reduce or reuse first, then recycle.